DescartesNetwork/friktion-iframe/src/static/docs/README.md

-# Smarter returns on your crypto
+**Smarter returns on your crypto**

-Generate sustainable yield and diversify your portfolio with strategies powered by Friktion
+Generate sustainable yield and diversify your portfolio with strategies powered by Friktion.